The clothing a hiker wears is important. It can make or break the experience. This is especially true in unexpected climates.

 Wearing the proper clothing in cold climates is crucial for a hike.
 The proper clothing will ensure you are comfortable and protected.

 The fiber comes from sheep.
 It is a material that can benefit you in both cold and warm climates.
-The main reasoning for this is the fact that it attracts moisture.
+The main reason for this is the fact that it attracts moisture.
 The material is hydrophilic.
 This means that it attracts and absorbs moisture.
 It can absorb up to 30% of its weight in water!

 While it attracts moisture, you do not have to feel wet!
 While the wool is wicking away moisture, it is not resting against your skin.
 The water molecules will properly evaporate from the medium, instead of sitting on top of your skin for too long.

 While the moisture wicks away from your skin, it will still keep you insulated.
 Actually, the fabric will generate more heat when wet, keeping you insulated.

 THE TRUTH OF DRESSING IN LAYERS

 If you plan on hiking in cold climates, you must dress in layers.
 This will ensure that your hike is as good as it possibly can be.

 Dressing in layers is crucial.
 This is true for a few reasons.
 There are three different layers, each layer has a proper purpose.
 These layers will be made from different materials.
 It can be the best regardless of the layer.

 Let’s take a closer look at these layers.
 There is a base, mid, and outer layer.

 The base layer will be the closest to your skin.
 This layer will wick away the moisture from your skin.
 You should ensure this layer is comfortable and has the proper moisture-wicking properties.
 Having the proper base layer is the key to correct layering.